EricLiu96/MLN-Framework/README.md

 # MLP-Framework
 This is a step-by-step multi-layers perceptrons neural network tutorial.
-We use python as our language.
+We use python3 as our language.
 ## Introduction
 ### Necessary Packages
 * [numpy](http://www.numpy.org/) is the main package for scientific computing with Python.
 * [matplotlib](http://matplotlib.org) is a library to plot graphs in Python.
 * [scipy](https://www.scipy.org/) is the SciPy package of key algorithms and functions core to Python's scientific computing capabilities.

-### Tutorial for load_mnist.py
+### Helper.pdf
-loading...
+Helper.pdf is a mathematics description of MLP neural network framework.

 ## Outline of Framework
 We hope to build a **MLP** class to denote our network.
 Following